jnstockley/AddressBookREST/README.md

 ATTENTION!!!!!
 Today around 2:30 CDT the mySQL server will be taken offline for several hours!
 I am going to be consolidating my servers.
 I am hoping to have the mySQL server back up around 8:00 PM CDT at the latest!
 All data on the server will be deleted!

+UPDATE!!!!
+I am currently having some troubles with port forwading on my xfinity router!
+I keep getting an error saying cant commuicate with router!
+I have tried everything I can to get this back up!
+I will contiunue to work today Ill post with an update today!

 Setup:
 1. Create mySQL server
 2. Install tomcat on server and add the AddressBookREST.war file to tomcat